Allocation Assist

 What are CME requirements in the UAE?

-In the United Arab Emirates, as in most other countries, doctors are required to undertake a minimum number of hours of continuing medical education (CME) in order to maintain their licence to practise.
-CME requirements encourage lifelong learning and career development.
+In the United Arab Emirates, as in most other countries, doctors are required to undertake a minimum number of hours of continuing medical education (CME) in order to maintain their licence to practice.
+CME requirements in the UAE encourage lifelong learning and career development.

 What are CME requirements in the UAE?